 **As soon as you notice the early stages of GI Stasis…**

-Syringe feed them immediately with 1ml of Infacol (or if outside the UK – other Infant drops that contain Simeticone for trapped wind).
+* Syringe feed them immediately with 1ml of Infacol (or if outside the UK – other Infant drops that contain Simethicone).

-Help relief gas by placing your bunny on a table or the floor, facing towards you and place your hands underneath them at the joints of their back legs.
-Lift their back end up off the floor gently and slowly, so their back legs stretch out full length.
+* Help relief gas by placing your bunny on a table or the floor, facing towards you and place your hands underneath them at the joints of their back legs.
+Slowly and gently lift their back end up off the floor so their back legs stretch out to full length.
 Hold for about 10 – 15 seconds.
 Lean forwards while you do this, to help stop them moving forwards.
-Repeat this 4 to 5 times, but stop if your rabbit gets stressed from you doing this.
-This helps relieve gas and helps get the stomach moving.
+Repeat this a couple more times.
+DO NOT perform this procedure if your rabbit gets stressed from you doing this or they react like it causes them pain.

 **You need to get them eating & pooping again as quickly as possible.**

-Fresh herbs like parsley, basil or rosemary, also encourage a rabbit to start eating again.
+* Fresh herbs like parsley, basil and lemon balm also help to encourage a rabbit to start eating again.